erland/erlandplugins/CustomScan/trunk/README.txt

 Please respect audioscrobbler terms of service, the content of the feeds are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike License

+The Amazon scanning module uses the webservies from amazon.com Please respect amazon.com terms of service, the usage of the feeds are free but restricted to the Amazon Web Services Licensing Agreement

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2